-- for Seniors either in the Premier or in the Elite Division; - for Juniors either in the Elite or in the Advanced Division; - for Youth either in the Advanced or in the Median Division.
+- All Girl Senior teams either in the Premier or in the Elite Division; - Coed Senior teams either in the Premier or in the Elite Division; - All Girl Junior teams either in the Elite or in the Advanced Division; - Coed Junior teams either in the Elite or in the Advanced Division; - All Girl Youth teams either in the Advanced or in the Median Division; - Coed Youth teams either in the Advanced or in the Median Division.

-If any team from a member country places 1st in the respective lower level Division (i.e. Junior Advanced or Senior Elite), that specific country has to advance to the higher level Division (i.e. Junior Elite or Senior Premier) the calendar year after the year when the respective competition took place.
+If any team from a member country places 1st in the respective lower level All Girl or Coed Division (i.e. Youth Median, Junior Advanced or Senior Elite), that specific country has to advance to the higher level All Girl or Coed Division (i.e. Youth Advanced, Junior Elite or Senior Premier) the calendar year after the year when the respective competition took place.

-ECU member countries can decide to advance to a higher level Division any time if they wish to do so, even if they have not placed in the top two positions in the previous year.
+ECU member countries can decide to advance to a higher level All Girl or Coed Division any time if they wish to do so, even if they have not placed in the top two positions in the previous year.

-Countries cannot drop down from the respective higher level Division (i.e. Junior Elite or Senior Premier).
+Countries cannot drop down from the respective higher level All Girl or Coed Division (i.e. Youth Advanced, Junior Elite or Senior Premier).